alushinlab/bent_actin/particle_picking/generate_synthetic_data/README.md

 This directory contains scripts used to generate synethetic data. projection_generator.py generates synthetic projections of bent actin that are either noiseless or noisy.
 These projection pairs are used to train the DAE. multiple_filaments_projection_generator.py generates synthetic projections of bent actin that are either noisy or noiseless and binarized.
 These projection pairs are used to train the FCN-SS.
+These scripts require a library of volumes to generate the projections.